Avialmonanay/Day-At-A-Glance/README.md

 User Story
 ```
-As A busy commuter
+As A busy person
+I HAVE to use multiple apps to view the information that is important to me
-I WANT to see a weather forecast, stock market averages, local news headlines and a To-Do list so I can plan my day accordingly
+I WANT one app where I can see the weather forecast, stock information, news headlines and a To-Do-List so that I can plan my day accordingly

 ```
 Acceptance Criteria
 ```